America Movil, Telefonica, Telecom Italia win bids in Brazil's 5G auction | Technology

 America Movil, Telefonica, Telecom Italia win bids in Brazil's 5G auction

+Local units of America Movil, Telefonica, Telecom Italia and a number of local firms spent well over a billion dollars on Thursday in order to scoop up valuable spectrum dedicated to fifth-generation (5G) wireless technology in Brazil.

-Local units of America Movil, Telefonica and Telecom Italia won their bids for the 3.5 GHz spectrum band dedicated to fifth-generation (5G) wireless technology on Thursday in Brazil's largest-ever cellular auction.
+Local units of America Movil, Telefonica, Telecom Italia and a number of local firms spent well over a billion dollars on Thursday in order to scoop up valuable spectrum dedicated to fifth-generation (5G) wireless technology in Brazil.
+The auction, the largest ever in Latin America's top economy, will require some 40 billion reais ($7.14 billion) of investments by the winners, the government has predicted.

-TIM SA , an unit of Telecom Italia SpA , got the B3 batch for 351 million reais.
-Patria investments manager's wireless company Winity II won the first batch auction in the 700 MHz bandwidth with a 1.4 billion reais bid.
+TIM SA , a unit of Telecom Italia SpA , scooped up the B3 batch of 3.5 GHz for 351 million reais.
+Winity II, owned by Brazilian asset manager Patria Investimentos, won the first batch auction in the 700 MHz bandwidth with a 1.4 billion reais bid.

 Brazilian internet service provider Brisanet won the C4 batch in the 3.5 GHz regional coverage band with a bid of 1.25 billion reais.
-With two bands still to go, the auction has raised about 4 billion reais, half of what telecoms regulator Anatel has expected to get for the concessions, which entail commitments from the winners to invest some 45 billion reais ($8 billion).
+Several companies, including TIM, Telefonica and Claro, also scooped up smaller batches.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)